 The carracks and caravels of the 14th and 15th Centuries had fighting castles at each end of the ship.
 Archers high in the castles would shoot arrows down at the sailors and officers in the enemy ships.

-A large grapnel anchor catted to a davit at the port bow of a Rhine river-boat
+Grapnel anchor catted to a davit on the port bow of a Rhine barge.

 n A 'cat o' nine tails' was a whip with nine lengths of rawhide (nine tails) used to flog sailors convicted of shipboard crimes.
 It caused dreadful wounds which were treated with salt (hence rubbing salt into a wound) but often resulted in death from infection or loss of blood.